 - Similar to Euchre rules, players must throw their trump if a trump is played, including a five.

 History of Forty-Fives

 Forty-fives, also known as Forte fives, is an enjoyable, fun card game.
-Similar to the game One-hundred and ten, Forty-fives requires a medium amount of skill and concentration unlike online bingo, which is easy-going and rewarding.
+Similar to the game One-hundred and ten, Forty-fives requires a medium amount of skill and concentration.
 The fascinating history of forty-fives began in the 17th century where King James VI of Scotland had popularized one of the early predecessors of Forty-fives, a game known as Maw.
 The game has since become popular all over the world, particularly in New Hampshire.
 Adjusted versions of the game can be found in Ireland and Nova Scotia, with a similar game found as far as New Zealand.

 Nova Scotia Auction 45s Rules